Call Us

 • Meal times should always be phone free – and that includes for parents

 • Have consistent time limits on screen time and make sure that it isn't taking time away from sleep or physical activity.
-There is lots of software out there to limit children’s screen time
+There's lots of software out there to limit children’s screen time

-• Have "media-free" times with your kids and "media-free" spots in the house like bedrooms.
-Young people need time boundaries when accessing social media and a total restriction may be necessary, for periods of time, when they lose parents’ trust, so you may need to turn off your wifi.
+• Have 'media-free' times with your kids and 'media-free' spots in the house, like bedrooms.
+Young people need time boundaries when accessing social media and a total restriction may be necessary, so you may need to turn off your Wi-Fi.
 Year 7 parents of one school in Barnet reportedly got together recently and decided not to give their children smartphones, which the majority agreed to.
 It was based on a recommendation from the school, but led by parents

-• Reintroduce a games night at home – playing board games or card games.
-You might be surprised how much your child enjoys these and how they enjoy the competitive nature of such games, playing against family members
+• Introduce a games night at home – playing board games or card games.
+You might be surprised at how much your child enjoys these and how they enjoy the competitive nature of such games, playing against family members

-• Implement rules on which social media sites they are allowed to use and consider investing in software which allows you to see exactly what your child is watching, and when.
-Limit them to just one social media account and make sure the correct privacy settings are in place and you are aware of what they are posting and who they are communicating with.
+• Implement rules on which social media sites they're allowed to use and consider investing in software that allows you to see exactly what your child is watching, and when.
+Limit them to just one social media account and make sure the correct privacy settings are in place and you're aware of what they're posting and who they're communicating with

 Page clinically reviewed by Dr Hayley van Zwanenberg (MBBS, MRCPsych, MMedSci), Consultant Child and Adolescent Psychiatrist at Priory Wellbeing Centre Oxford